multipack/website/README.md

 ### The framework

 The framework is based on [Lowcarb](https://github.com/phuu/lowcarb), and is essentially a very lightweight version of CodeIgniter.
-You can follow how it loads by starting at the index.php and working through.
+You can follow how it loads by starting at the `index.php` and working through.

 Configuration is kept in `config.php`, and supports multiple environments.

+The controller is `_multipack/multipack.php`.

+I'll document the framework more soon.

 ### License